muratk5n/thirdwave/en/README.md

-That's why the e-jagoff keeps [badmouthing](https://www.cnbc.com/2021/12/06/elon-musk-has-strong-views-on-hydrogen-and-not-everyone-agrees.html) the 'other option' bcz he remembers at one point in his sad company's history, resources were taken from them, and given to him.
+That's why the e-jagoff keeps [badmouthing](https://www.cnbc.com/2021/12/06/elon-musk-has-strong-views-on-hydrogen-and-not-everyone-agrees.html) the 'other option' bcz he remembers at one point in his sad company's history, resources were taken from that other option, and given to him.
 That, combined with low rates made that company what it is today, not any solid foresight on tech or brains.